KSHITIJ092/Raksha-All-Code/README.md

-# 🚨 Raksha – A Real-Time Women Safety Application Suite
+# 🚨 Raksha – A Real-Time Women Safety Application.

 Raksha is a real-time women safety system developed as part of HackVortex 2025 – Open Innovation Round.
 It is a multi-module solution built to tackle increasing safety concerns by leveraging AI-powered surveillance, real-time alerts, and mobile-enabled responses.